Travelling Cheaply: 13 Ways to Afford Travel 2023

 We occasionally need to pay entrance fees, such as some of the Scottish Castles we visited, but on the whole, most of our travels involve very little in the way of activity costs.

-It’s also a great opportunity to find out more about the local culture first-hand and pick the guide’s brains for cheap eateries or fun things to do or see that perhaps only locals know about.
+It’s also a great opportunity to learn more about the local culture and pick the guide’s brains for cheap eateries or fun things to do or see that perhaps only locals know about.

 12. Get a Travel Card to Save on Transaction Fees